-ss es - 23.1% g - 16.7% In 2019, 260,200 of adults in Staffordshire and 25,622 adults in Stoke-on-Trent were classified as inactive, meaning they do less than 30 minutes of physical activity across a week.
-This trend of inactivity has been a feature of local life for many years and there are generations of families all over our county who have only ever known inactivity.
-Activity and health for children and young people of Reception-aged children in Staffordshire are obese or overweight, compared to 23% nationally of children in Stoke are obese or overweight by Year 6 Only 33.5% of children in England from less affluent households feel confident when they exercise and play sport compared to 45.5% of children from affluent households
+In 2019, 260,200 adults in Staffordshire and 25,622 adults in Stoke-on-Trent were classified as inactive, meaning they do less than 30 minutes of physical activity across a week.
+This trend of inactivity has been a feature of local life for many years and there are generations of families all over our county who have only ever known inactivity. e physically 5 statistical d gland.
+Activity and health for children and young people in England know how to get involved with lots of different types of exercise and sport 26% of Reception-aged children in Staffordshire are obese or overweight, compared to 23% nationally 40.5% of children in Stoke are obese or overweight by Year 6 Only 33.5% of children in England from less affluent households feel confident when they exercise and play sport compared to 45.5% of children from affluent households